List of sport venues in Cardiff

 This is a list of sport venues in the city of Cardiff, capital of Wales.

-Cardiff Arena
+Ice Arena Wales

-The Cardiff Arena, also known as the Cardiff Bay Ice Arena, is a temporary public ice rink that is part of the Cardiff International Sports Village (ISV) in Cardiff Bay.
-It has a capacity of 2,500 for ice hockey and is the home venue of the Cardiff Devils.
-The Ice Arena, which replaced the Wales National Ice Rink demolished – as part of the Cardiff city centre St David's 2 retail scheme – opened on 6 December 2006, after a number of delays.
+The Ice Arena Wales, also currently known as the Vindico Arena for sponsorship reasons, is a public ice rink that is part of the Cardiff International Sports Village (ISV) in Cardiff Bay.
+It has a capacity of 3,100 for ice hockey and is the home venue of the Cardiff Devils.
+The Ice Arena, which replaced the Wales National Ice Rink demolished – as part of the Cardiff city centre St David's 2 retail scheme – opened 12th March 2016 for the Cardiff Devils v Belfast Giants game, after a number of delays.

-Cardiff Arena, operated by Planet Ice, is a temporary structure that will remain open while a new arena is built in the ISV.
+Cardiff Arena, operated by Planet Ice, was a temporary structure that remained open whilst the new arena was built in the ISV.
+This venue has now closed and been demolished.
+It has been replaced by the permanent ice arena.

-Development of the new permanent rink design is due to start in late September 2010, and work is due to begin in early 2011, subject to planning, with the ice arena to be completed by February 2012.
-Planet Ice will run the rink as well as design and build it.